-Dinner – Skipper Canteen or Columbia Harbor House
+Dinner – The Plaza Restaurant or Columbia Harbor House

 This and the next step might be switched depending on the time of year or how hungry your family is.
-For dinner we recommend Skipper Canteen or Columbia Harbor House.
-We like Skipper Canteen more but it is more expensive and a table-service restaurant.
-Both restaurants specialize in seafood but have other options, as well.
-Skipper Canteen is a fun experience with the wait staff doing their best Jungle Cruise skipper impression.
+For dinner we recommend The Plaza Restaurant or Columbia Harbor House.
+We like The Plaza more thanks to its beautiful spot along Main Street but it is more expensive and a table-service restaurant.
+The Plaza offers American food while Columbia Harbor House specializes in seafood.
+Skipper Canteen is a fun experience, as well, with the wait staff doing their best Jungle Cruise skipper impression.
 Columbia Harbor House is a nice experience in its own right if you grab a table upstairs by the window and enjoy the view while eating.

 Tomorrowland in all it’s Neon Glory

-Hopefully, you have entered Tomorrowland somewhere along this itinerary due to having some FastPasses in the area.
-If not, then there’s quite a bit to do here.
-We saved it for the evening as Tomorrowland has a fun energy once the neon is turned on.
-Hopefully, you have at least completed Space Mountain at this point.
-Other attractions we’d recommend (in order of importance) are: Tomorrowland Transit Authority PeopleMover, Walt Disney’s Carousel of Progress, Monsters Inc. Laugh Floor, Astro Orbiter and Buzz Lightyear Space Ranger Spin.
-Not that isn’t in order of popularity but instead of what we recommend.
+Heading back to where the day started now!
+We saved the land for the evening as Tomorrowland has a fun energy once the neon is turned on.
+Other attractions outside of Space Mountain that we’d recommend (in order of importance) are: Tomorrowland Transit Authority PeopleMover, Walt Disney’s Carousel of Progress, Monsters Inc. Laugh Floor, Astro Orbiter and Buzz Lightyear Space Ranger Spin.
+Note that this isn’t in order of popularity but instead what we recommend.
 Their popularity might actually be the opposite.

 All of these attractions are fun and Carousel of Progress is historic.
 The PeopleMover is the most relaxing attraction in the park so save it for a time when you need a few minutes off your feet.
 Astro Orbiter and the PeopleMover are both more fun in the dark, as well.